michaljk1/Pointer/README.md

 email info
 --------------
 Only users with confirmed emails are able to use pointer.
-When application is running not at production server there will can be issue with handling emails - application will be treated as not secure.
+When application is running not at production server there is an issue with handling emails - application will be treated as not secure.
 For development and test purposes demanding from users having their email confirmed can be omitted -
 comment lines from 62-65 in app/auth/auth_routes.py file